 HS-1670: Set Up a Radioss Model

-This tutorial demonstrates how to parametrize an input deck via HyperMesh and subsequently set up a Radioss model in HyperStudy.
+Tutorial Level: Beginner This tutorial demonstrates how to parametrize an input deck via HyperMesh and subsequently set up a Radioss model in HyperStudy.

 Radioss simulations can be directly integrated into HyperStudy without any pre-processor such as HyperMesh.
 The integration takes place through interpreting variables in /PARAMETER cards in starter files.
 Thickness and Young's Modulus values will be the input variables of interest.

-Add Parameters in HyperWorks
+Add Parameters in HyperMesh

 -

-Launch HyperStudy and open the
+Launch HyperMesh and open the

 TENSILE_TEST.hm file from your working directory.

-Important: Verify the Profile is RADIOSS.
+Important: Verify the profile is RADIOSS.

 -